Main campus of the Georgia Institute of Technology: Graduate Housing

-Graduate Living Center

-Graduate Living Center is an apartment-style residence hall located just north of main campus, available to graduate students.
-As of 2019 it has a bed count of 347.
-The center was constructed in 1992 and last renovated in 2009.

-Tenth and Home Building

-Tenth and Home Building is an apartment-style residence hall located just north of main campus, available to graduate students.
-Tenth and Home is divided into seven buildings labeled alphabetically A through G. The hall was built in 2005 and as of 2019 has a collective bed count of 529.
+Tech has two apartment-style residence halls located just north of main campus, available to graduate students.
+The Graduate Living Center was constructed in 1992 and last renovated in 2009.
+As of 2026, it has a bed count of 347.
+Tenth and Home was built in 2005 and is divided into seven buildings labeled alphabetically A through G. As of 2019, they have a collective bed count of 529.

 Dining halls

 The main campus is currently home to two buffet-style dining halls (both located on East Campus) and one station-style dining commons (located on West Campus).
 In addition, multiple chain restaurants, such as Chick-fil-A, Panda Express, and Subway are present on the main campus, mainly located in the Student Center and West Village.